Supporting your academic and personal progress

 At Bath, you get advice, support and guidance on an academic and personal level so that you can study to the best of your ability.

 When you get to university you might feel like you need some support to get through any challenges that you face.
 We have support systems and networks in place to help and guide you in being a successful student.

 Improving your academic and English language skills

-Our Writing Centre also offers support for students on all aspects of writing in the form of a free, confidential drop-in and tutorial service with a team of individual academic writing experts.
+Our Skills Zone also offers support for students on all aspects of writing in the form of a free, confidential drop-in and tutorial service with a team of individual academic writing experts.

 If English is not your first language, we have a range of classes to help you develop your fluency and accuracy.

 Our Student Services Centre is your first point of contact for a range of information and support to help you get the most out of your time here.